 If the border crossing traffic light is red, you'll be directed to an area where you'll park, and a Mexican customs official may ask you some questions or search you and/or your car.
 As long as your papers, like your Mexico vehicle permit and tourist card, are in order and you are carrying nothing illegal like switchblades or illicit drugs, you'll be fine.

-I love driving in Mexico.
-The country's laid back attitude is evident in the citizens' casual driving habits and the driving patterns are extremely logical -- the residents have devised ways to keep traffic moving that would be illegal in the U.S., but make perfect sense once you've got the hang of them.
-I do avoid big metropolises like Mexico City though driving there is no worse than dealing with Denver, Colorado, at rush hour -- and Boston, Mass, is worse.
+The country's laid-back attitude is evident in the citizens' casual driving habits and the driving patterns are extremely logical -- the residents have devised ways to keep traffic moving that would be illegal in the U.S. but make perfect sense once you've got the hang of them.
+Big metropolises like Mexico City are no worse than dealing with Denver, Colorado, at rush hour.

 If you've never driven in Mexico before, there are several rules you need to be aware of.

-Rule number one: avoid driving at night.
+Rule #1: Avoid driving at night.
 Road fatalities are far higher at night in Mexico than by day, so avoid it if at all possible.
-There are a lot of animals, alive and dead, pedestrians and plenty of vehicles without taillights on the road at night, which increases your risk of having an accident.
+There are a lot of animals (alive and dead) pedestrians, and plenty of vehicles without taillights on the road at night, which increases your risk of having an accident.

-There are very, very few overhead lights on most Mexican roads, meaning you can't see broken glass, potholes or topes (frequent speed bumps -- sometimes signs warn you about them, sometimes not).
+There are very, very few overhead lights on most Mexican roads, meaning you can't see broken glass, potholes, or topes (frequent speed bumps).
 And if you break down in a remote area, you're probably stuck for the night -- in the dark dark.
 Don't panic if that's the case -- wind up your windows, lock your doors, and try to sleep on your backseat.
 It's very rare that something will happen to you on the side of the road in most parts of the country.

-Rule number two: stick to the main roads if you're alone.
-As said, bandidos are few and far between, but road conditions can be very iffy off the beaten track.
+Rule #2: Stick to the main roads if you're alone.
+As said, Bandidos are few and far between, but road conditions can be very iffy off the beaten track.
 If you're adventurous or with a group, by all means, hit those back roads!
-That's where you'll see the real country -- really local cafes, kids flagging you down to sell you Chiclets (buy them) and traffic adventures: no shoulders, sharp curves and roads that gradually become little more than goat tracks.
+That's where you'll see the real country -- really local cafes, kids flagging you down to sell you Chiclets, and traffic adventures: No shoulders, sharp curves, and roads that gradually become little more than goat tracks.
 But if you're alone and not a confident driver, it's best to avoid the backstreets.

-Rule number three: turn signals are not what they seem.
+Rule #3: Turn signals are not what they seem.
 Generally, a left turn signal is an invitation for you to pass, not an indication of the driver's intention to turn left... if you don't see a road ahead to the left, then it's a signal for you to pass.
 I love this example of Mexico's inherently courteous people's ways.

-Rule number four: if you're on a road with a shoulder with an oncoming vehicle in the other lane, and another oncoming vehicle appears in your lane, you're expected to drive on the shoulder while they pass.
+Rule #4: If you're on a road with a shoulder with an oncoming vehicle in the other lane, and another oncoming vehicle appears in your lane, you're expected to drive on the shoulder while they pass.
 You can also pass cars on the right shoulder; just make it snappy.
-Mexico drivers use every inch of the road in order to keep moving -- it'll feel strange at first but start to make sense after a few hours.
+Mexico drivers use every inch of the road in order to keep moving.

-Rule number five: don't drive drunk or drugged.
+Rule #5: Don't drive drunk or drugged.
 Ever.
-You don't want to make friends in a sweaty jail cell, or, y'know, accidentally kill someone or yourself.
-It's not worth the risk -- take a taxi if you're intoxicated and need to get somewhere, and come back for your car the following day.
+You don't want to make friends in a sweaty jail cell, or, worse, accidentally kill someone or yourself.
+It's not worth the risk -- take a taxi if you're intoxicated and need to get somewhere and come back for your car the following day.

-Rule number six: do not offer to bribe a policeman if pulled over.
+Rule #6: Do not offer to bribe a policeman if pulled over.
 If you're pulled over and think you're being asked for a bribe, ask to be taken to the jefe (chief) -- if the officer just wants money from you, he will probably back off at that request.
 It's also worth mentioning that you should never be the person who suggests paying a bribe, as this could land you in a lot of trouble.
-If you do try to bribe a cop, keep in mind that many Mexican policeman are honest, don't take bribes, and you may get in hot water for doing something that is technically illegal in the country.
+If you do try to bribe a cop, keep in mind that many Mexican policemen are honest, don't take bribes, and you may get in hot water for doing something that is technically illegal in the country.

 Pay traffic fines at the local police station.

 At the Mexico-U.S. border, you'll drive through one of several lanes (the number of lanes depends on how much traffic the border crossing handles).
 A customs official will probably be standing at the side of the road and will motion for you to stop; he'll ask if you've anything to declare.
-Tell the truth and, as long as you are carrying nothing illegal like switchblades or illicit drugs, you'll be fine.
+Tell the truth.

 You may be searched, as may be your car; if you've lied, you may go straight to jail and lose your car.

-Avoid any problems with U.S. customs at the Mexico border by declaring exactly what you have brought back from Mexico with you and, obviously, don't bring back anything illegal, like drugs.
+Avoid any problems with U.S. customs at the Mexico border by declaring exactly what you have brought back from Mexico with you and, obviously, don't bring back anything illegal.

-What you can and can't bring back from Mexico and US tax info:
+What you can and can't bring back from Mexico, plus US tax info:

 - There is a $400 exemption for gifts and personal articles you've purchased in Mexico; anything over that amount will be taxed